GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/batch-data-ingestion/README.md

-# Dataflow with DLP de-identification
+# Batch Dataflow with DLP de-identification

-This example illustrates how to run a Dataflow job that uses the `de_identification_template` submodule with the `base-data-ingestion` submodule.
+This example illustrates how to run a Dataflow job that uses the `batch templates with DLP` submodule with the `base-data-ingestion` submodule.

-## Prerequisites
+## Requirements

-1. base-data-ingestion executed successfully.
+1. A project previusly created, with [Google App Engine Application Enabled](https://cloud.google.com/scheduler/docs/quickstart#create_a_project_with_an_app_engine_app).
-2. A `crypto_key` and `wrapped_key` pair.
+1. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
 The `crypto_key` location must be the same location used for the `dlp_location`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs